Hypercoaster

 A hypercoaster is a roller coaster with a height or drop measuring at least 200 feet.
-The term was first coined by Arrow Dynamics and Cedar Point in 1989 with the opening of the world's first hypercoaster, Magnum XL-200, which features a height of 205 ft and a drop of 194.7 feet (59.3 meters).
+The term was coined by Arrow Dynamics and Cedar Point in 1989 with the opening of the world's first hypercoaster, Magnum XL-200, which features a height of 205 ft and a drop of 194.7 feet (59.3 meters).
 The next hypercoaster, Steel Phantom at Kennywood, opened two years later in 1991, with a drop of 225 feet (68.5 meters) and a height of 160 feet (48.8 meters).

 Other roller coaster manufacturers may or may not recognize the term hypercoaster when naming their models.
 Intamin calls their hypercoaster model a Mega Coaster, and Bolliger & Mabillard labels theirs a Hyper Coaster.
 The competition between amusement parks to build increasingly taller roller coasters eventually led to the next height classification for roller coasters known as giga coasters, which have a height or drop measuring at least 300 feet.
 This was soon followed by the world's first strata coasters – exceeding 400 feet – with the release of Top Thrill Dragster in 2003.